Diversity within the Sport that Saves Lives

 An understanding of how your body floats and moves through water and trust that the water will support you, even help you move.

-This gives you the liberating and emotional freedom to learn how to swim and allows swimmers to flourish and grow in confidence.
+When you feel calm and in control, this gives you the emotional freedom to learn how to swim and allows swimmers to flourish and grow in confidence.